A Charlie Brown Christmas Redux ... and redux and redux

 better, both in terms of mastering and volume; the 1986 disk, rather oddly, was rather quiet (which may

 also have prompted the improved version two years later).
+This 1988 disc also retained the original cover art, and

 Since then, things have gotten ... well, rather crazy.